Here are the DI college baseball programs with the most Men's College World Series titles:

 Here’s a fun fact.
 Coaching legend Jerry Kendall, who led the Wildcats to three national championships in ten years, won a championship himself as a player with Minnesota in 1956.
 Arizona was a force in the late 1970s and 1980s and then won again in 2012, ending South Carolina’s quest for a three-peat.

-MORE HISTORY: Players that have won both a CWS and MLB World Series
+MORE HISTORY: Players that have won both a MCWS and MLB World Series

 4 (tied) — Cal State Fullerton (1979, 1984, 1995, 2004)

 Augie Garrido helped keep the Titans relevant for four straight decades, kind of.
 Cal State Fullerton won twice during his first tenure, and then once more when he returned in the 1990s from a brief hiatus at Illinois.
-Ten years later, Garrido was on the losing side of a Cal State Fullerton College World Series title, skipper of the Texas team that lost to George Horton’s lone championship.
+Ten years later, Garrido was on the losing side of a Cal State Fullerton Men's College World Series title.
+He was the skipper of the Texas team that lost to George Horton’s lone championship.

 4 (tied) — Miami (Fl) (1982, 1985, 1999, 2001)